 GAP insurance is something that you can purchase from the dealership at the time you buy the vehicle, or from your auto insurance carrier.
 If you decide to do it at the dealership, you are likely going to overpay for the coverage.
 The best thing to do is to contact your auto insurance company and ask them about adding GAP coverage to the vehicle on the policy itself.
 It usually is inexpensive to add to your insurance policy.
 You would want to contact your auto insurance carrier and inquire about the rates for GAP coverage and how much it would raise your premium.

 Should you purchase GAP insurance for your automobile in Florida?

 At the end of the day, for the amount you would be paying every month for the GAP coverage, it is worth it.
 The last thing you want is to be stuck footing a bill for tens of thousands of dollars in the event your car gets totaled and you still owe money on the loan.
 Now obviously if you purchased a car outright and paid cash for it, there would be no need to have GAP coverage.
 Again, GAP is only necessary if you have financed a vehicle and have a loan that you pay on every month.
 If you are not in that predicament, then GAP coverage is not something you would ever need.

 Call the Lopez Law Group Today!

 If you purchased GAP insurance and your insurance company is now refusing to honor your claim for the damaged vehicle, we may be able to help.
 The personal injury attorneys at the Lopez Law Group can look into your accident, evaluate whether or not you may have a valid claim for the withholding of your GAP insurance coverage.
 We can be reached at 727-933-0015.
-Our consultations for these types of cases are always free, and we would be more than willing to speak with you to see if you have a valid claim.
 Contact us today if you feel as though your GAP insurance benefits are being wrongfully withheld by the insurance carrier.